Like many long-time Salesforce users, I had to learn to love the Lightning interface.

 They also reduce the effectiveness of many processes.
 For example, it’s difficult to identify high priority Leads if you have duplicates of the same records.

 There’s no magic wand.
-However, Lightning gives a useful way to reduce the number of duplicates and stop new ones being created.
+However, Lightning gives a useful way to reduce the number of duplicates and stop new ones from appearing.

 Lightning Tip #8: Implement and customize duplicate rules.